lacanoid/pgddl/README.md

 but rather just a separate `pg_dump` program.
 It is an external tool to the server and therefore requires shell access or local installation to be of use.

-PostgreSQL however already provides a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.
+PostgreSQL however already provides a number of helper functions which already greatly help with reconstructing DDL and are of course used by this extension.
 It also has sophisticated query capabilities which make this project possible.

 Advantages over using other tools like `psql` or `pgdump` include: